Dnomyar/sit/README.md

 ### # Group by consecutive values (algorithm)
 As far as I know, when git is displaying changes, it groups consecutive line removed together.
 After the block of line removed, line added are displayed.
 This is part of kata `#1` that we did not have time to do.

 Line removed is represented as `SortedSet[Int]`.
 The goal is to write the function that is going to create `List[SortedSet[Int]]` where the list contains set composed only of consecutive numbers.

+The challenge here is to write an easily understandable function the has a correct time complexity (`O(n)`).

 Example :
 ```